-DELWP Authorised Officers are authorised by law to undertake compliance and enforcement activities under the Wildlife Act 1975 and other relevant Victorian laws.
+Conservation Regulator Authorised Officers are authorised by law to undertake compliance and enforcement activities under the Wildlife Act 1975 (the Wildlife Act) and other relevant Victorian laws.
 Some Authorised Officers are authorised under the Prevention of Cruelty to Animals Act 1986 and so can also enforce the provisions of this Act.